MultiPA: A Multi-task Speech Pronunciation Assessment Model for Open Response Scenarios: Results

-We conduct ablation studies to show the performance impact of using different ASR models, including Whisper medium.en, small.en, and base.en.
-The main differences between these models are the model size, where the number of parameters for medium.en, small.en, and base.en are 769M, 244M, and 74M respectively.
-In Figure~\ref{fig:exp_asr}, we observe that while ASRp is fixed as Whisper base.en, employing medium.en produces the highest scores, whereas utilizing base.en results in the lowest scores.
+We conducted ablation studies to show the performance impact of using different ASR models which differ mainly in model size.
+In Figure~\ref{fig:exp_asr}, we observed that, while ASRr is fixed as Whisper base.en, employing medium.en produces the highest scores, whereas utilizing base.en results in the lowest.
 This suggests that employing ASR models with greater diversity can enhance overall performance.
-In addition, the improved performance of systems with ASRp compared to one without reflects the effectiveness of integrating ASRs and alignment features.
+In addition, the improved performance of models with ASRr compared to one without reflects the effectiveness of integrating ASRs and alignment features.